top of page

 Behaviour

-Current investigation deals with the role of acoustic communication in mediating social interactions, including fish male-male assessment, female mate choice and reproductive success.
-We are further interested in communication in choruses, communication active space, multimodal communication and sensory integration, as well as the ontogeny of vocal behaviour.
+We study of the role of acoustic communication in mediating social interactions, including fish male-male assessment, female mate choice and reproductive success.

 Imagem2_edited.png